Tomáš Pospíšil (ice hockey)

 Tomáš Pospíšil (born 25 August 1987) is a Czech professional ice hockey forward currently playing for HC Verva Litvínov of the Czech Extraliga.

 Playing career

-He previously played senior hockey for HC Oceláři Třinec (2004–2005) before moving to Canada with junior team Sarnia Sting in the Ontario Hockey League (2005–2007).
+Pospíšil played senior hockey for HC Oceláři Třinec (2004–2005) before moving to Canada with junior team Sarnia Sting in the Ontario Hockey League (2005–2007).
 He was drafted 135th over by Atlanta in the 2005 NHL Entry Draft.
 He has yet to play in the National Hockey League, splitting 2007–2008 with the Chicago Wolves of the American Hockey League and the Gwinnett Gladiators of the ECHL.